 Choose keywords wisely and revamp them often

-Revamp your keywords often and eliminate those that are not performing well for your app or game.
+Revamp your keywords often and eliminate those that are not performing well for your app.
 Check what your competitors are doing and adapt your keyword strategy to the changes in the market.

-Once you have selected the keywords that you want to use, create (or adapt) your textual On-Metadata fields and use the keywords there to help your app rank higher on the app stores, get more visibility of your app or game, and increase app downloads.
+Once you have selected the keywords that you want to use, create (or adapt) your textual On-Metadata fields and use the keywords there to help your app rank higher on the app stores, get more visibility, and increase downloads.

 App name / Title

-Including some descriptive keywords next to the app name will help your potential users understand what your app is about, and it will also make your app rank higher for these keywords as the app stores give more weight to the ones placed in the title.
+Including some descriptive keywords next to the App Name will help your potential users understand what your app is about, and it will also make your app rank higher for these keywords as the stores give more weight to the ones placed in the title.

 See these examples:

-💡 Quick tip: make your app name URL-friendly (don’t use any special characters), because in Apple App Store your product page URL will be created from your app name.
+💡 Quick tip: make your App Name URL-friendly (don’t use any special characters), because in Apple App Store your product page URL will be created from your name.

-Once set, it will remain fixed until you update the app and change the app name, so better think about it in advance!
-This will help you later with SEO for your app.
+Once set, it will remain fixed until you update the app and change the App Name, so better think about it in advance!
+This will help you later with SEO.

-💡 Quick tip: in Google Play Store you can add emoji to the title of your app or game and even in the developer name.
-This will help you catch users’ attention, but be careful, you can’t run Google AdWords campaigns if your app title contains emoji…
+💡 Quick tip: in Google Play Store you can add emoji to the Title and even in the developer name.
+This will help you catch users’ attention, but be careful, you can’t run Google Ads campaigns if your Title contains emoji…

 URL (package) means a LOT when it comes to ranking on Google Play 🌐